Skip to content

 A quick way to budget is cost per square foot.
 Here's what we're seeing in 2026:

-Budget-conscious finishes land at the lower end.
-Mid-range kitchens and baths push toward the middle.
-Premium finishes (granite, high-end appliances, hardwood) hit the upper range.
-Location within Ventura County also matters—Oxnard typically runs 5–10% lower than Thousand Oaks.
+Budget conscious finishes land at the lower end.
+Mid range kitchens and baths push toward the middle.
+Premium finishes (granite, high end appliances, hardwood) hit the upper range.
+Location within Ventura County also matters, Oxnard typically runs 5 to 10% lower than Thousand Oaks.

 Timeline: How Long Does This Actually Take?